PISAresearch/metamask-comp/src/contracts/BitFlipMetaTransaction/README.md

 ### How do we prepare the "bit to flip" in Javascript?

-Super easy.
-Just one 2^index and an addition.
+In order to flip a "0" bit to a "1" bit, we only need to perform two operations.
+An exponentiation and an addition.
+We've provided an example below:

 ```
    /**